rinesaymerii/NodeJS_Tasks/README.md

 - Git: For version control and pushing to GitHub.
 - Postman: For testing the API endpoints during development.

+# Project Setup

+## Environment Variables

+To set up the environment variables, follow these steps:

+1. Create a `.env` file in the root directory of your project.
+2. Add the following content to the `.env` file:

+    ```
+    MONGO_URI=mongodb://localhost:27017
+    DB_NAME=carRental
+    JWT_SECRET=j8wE4vKxL5mN9p2dX7ZrT0yYB1sC6aFJ3oVgMQPdHU
+    ```

 ## How to Run the Project?

 To run the project, use the following command in the terminal: node server.js

 ## API Endpoints